thasso/pyjip/docs/source/tools_and_pipelines.rst

 All validation blocks are written in *python* and the :ref:`context
 <python_context>` exposes a set of helper functions to perform checks on files
-and raise arbitrary validation errors.
+and raises arbitrary validation errors.
 See :ref:`Validation <validation>` for more about tool validation.

 The execution environment